project-spiel/speech-provider-piper/README.md

 # A Piper Speech Provider

-This is a Spiel speech provider that features the Piper engine.
+This is a Spiel speech provider for neural TTS models like Piper.

 ## Installation

+TODO

 ## Build instructions